 Benefits of using thermal desorption for tank slurry recycling

 The oil production and petroleum refining industries generate a large amount of sludge and tank bottom material as waste.
-Considering that the landfilling option has slowly been narrowed, the disposal of these hazardous materials has become a major problem due to environmental regulations.
+Considering that the landfilling option has slowly been narrowed, the disposal and cleaning of these hazardous materials has become a major problem due to environmental regulations.